-He shall not look upon the rivers, the flowing streams of honey and butter.
+He shall not look upon the rivers,

+The flowing streams of honey and butter.

-That which he laboured for shall he restore, and shall not swallow it down; according to the substance that he hath gotten, he shall not rejoice.
-For he hath oppressed and forsaken the poor; he hath violently taken away an house, and he shall not build it up.
+18 That which he labored for shall he restore, and shall not swallow it down;

-Because he knew no quietness within him, he shall not save aught of that wherein he delighteth.

-There was nothing left that he devoured not; therefore his prosperity shall not endure.
+According to the substance that he hath gotten, he shall not rejoice.

-In the fulness of his sufficiency he shall be in straits: the hand of every one that is in misery shall come upon him.
+- For he hath oppressed and forsaken the poor; He hath violently taken away a house, and he shall not build it up. - 20 Because he knew no quietness within him, He shall not save aught of that wherein he delighteth. - There was nothing left that he devoured not; Therefore his prosperity shall not endure. - In the fullness of his sufficiency he shall be in straits: - The hand of everyone that is in misery shall come upon him. - When he is about to fill his belly, - God will cast the fierceness of his wrath upon him,

-When he is about to fill his belly, God shall cast the fierceness of his wrath upon him, and shall rain it upon him while he is eating.
+And will rain it upon him while he is eating.

-He shall flee from the iron weapon, and the bow of brass shall strike him through.
+He shall flee from the iron weapon,

+And the bow of brass shall strike him through.

-He draweth it forth, and it cometh out of his body: yea, the glittering point cometh out of his gall; terrors are upon him.
+He draweth it forth, and it cometh out of his body;

+Yea, the glittering point cometh out of his gall: Terrors are upon him.

-All darkness is laid up for his treasures: a fire not blown by man shall devour him; it shall consume that which is left in his tent.
+All darkness is laid up for his treasures:

+A fire not blown by man shall devour him;

+It shall consume that which is left in his tent.

-The heavens shall reveal his iniquity, and the earth shall rise up against him.
+The heavens shall reveal his iniquity,

+And the earth shall rise up against him.

-The increase of his house shall depart, his goods shall flow away in the day of his wrath.
+The increase of his house shall depart;

+His goods shall flow away in the day of his wrath.

-This is the portion of a wicked man from God, and the heritage appointed unto him by God.
+This is the portion of a wicked man from God, And the heritage appointed unto him by God.

-Hear diligently my speech; and let this be your consolations.
-Suffer me, and I also will speak; and after that I have spoken, mock on.

-As for me, is my complaint to man? and why should I not be impatient?

-Mark me, and be astonished, and lay your hand upon your mouth.

-Even when I remember I am troubled, and horror taketh hold on my flesh.

-Wherefore do the wicked live, become old, yea, wax mighty in power?

-Their seed is established with them in their sight, and their offspring before their eyes.

-Their houses are safe from fear, neither is the rod of God upon them.

-Their bull gendereth, and faileth not; their cow calveth, and casteth not her calf.

-They send forth their little ones like a flock, and their children dance.

-They sing to the timbrel and harp, and rejoice at the sound of the pipe.

-They spend their days in prosperity, and in a moment they go down to Sheol.

-Yet they said unto God, Depart from us; for we desire not the knowledge of thy ways.
+Then Job answered and said, Hear diligently my speech; And let this be your consolations.
+Suffer me, and I also will speak; And after that I have spoken, mock on.
+As for me, is my complaint to man?
+And why should I not be impatient?
+Mark me, and be astonished.
+And lay your hand upon your mouth.
+Even when I remember I am troubled, And horror taketh hold on my flesh.
+Wherefore do the wicked live, Become old, yea, wax mighty in power?
+8 Their seed is established with them in their sight, And their offspring before their eyes.
+Their houses are safe from fear, Neither is the rod of God upon them.
+Their bull gendereth, and faileth not; Their cow calveth, and casteth not her calf.
+11 They send forth their little ones like a flock, And their children dance.
+12 They sing to the timbrel and harp, And rejoice at the sound of the pipe.
+They spend their days in prosperity, And in a moment they go down to Sheol.
+And they say unto God, Depart from us; For we desire not the knowledge of thy ways.
+What is the Almighty, that we should serve him?

-What is the Almighty, that we should serve him? and what profit should we have, if we pray unto him?
+And what profit should we have, if we pray unto

+him?

-Lo, their prosperity is not in their hand: the counsel of the wicked is far from me.
+- Lo, their prosperity is not in their hand: The counsel of the wicked is far from me. - How oft is it that the lamp of the wicked is put out?

-How oft is it that the lamp of the wicked is put out? that their calamity cometh upon them? that God distributeth sorrows in his anger?

-That they are as stubble before the wind, and
+That their calamity cometh upon them?
+That God distributeth sorrows in his anger?
+That they are as stubble before the wind,

-as chaff that the storm carrieth away?
+And as chaff that the storm carrieth away?

 Ye say, God layeth up his iniquity for his children.

-Let him recompense it unto himself, that he may know it.
+Let him recompense it unto himself, that he may know it:

-Let his own eyes see his destruction, and let him drink of the wrath of the Almighty.
+Let his own eyes see his destruction, And let him drink of the wrath of the Almighty.

-For what pleasure hath he in his house after him, when the number of his months is cut off in the midst?
+For what careth he for his house after him, When the number of his months is cut off?

-Shall any teach God knowledge? seeing he judgeth those that are high.
+Shall any teach God knowledge,

+Seeing he judgeth those that are high?